sendwithus/confidence/docs/API_REFERENCE.md

  - `readable`: human readable result.
   - ex: `There is not enough data to determine a winner.`

-### getMarascuiloResult()
+### getMarascuilloResult()

-Evaluates the variants in your A/B test using the [Chi Square Test and Marascuilo's Procedure](http://www.prenhall.com/behindthebook/0136149901/pdf/Levine_CH12.pdf).
+Evaluates the variants in your A/B test using the [Chi Square Test and Marascuillo's Procedure](http://www.prenhall.com/behindthebook/0136149901/pdf/Levine_CH12.pdf).

-For more information on Chi Square Test and Marascuilo's Procedure, [read how it works here](HOW_IT_WORKS.md).
+For more information on Chi Square Test and Marascuillo's Procedure, [read how it works here](HOW_IT_WORKS.md).

 Returns an object containing: